noahblob/InfiltrAIte/README.md

-# SOFTENG 206 - EscAIpe Room
+# InfiltrAIte - An Escape Room Game

 ## To setup OpenAI's API